rpindulic/Quaggy/README.txt

 To run the project:

- * Follow both sets of build instructions above.
+ * Follow all three sets of build instructions above.
  * Begin by running the edge server.
 In the python virtualenv, navigate to QuaggyEdge and run 'python app.py'
  * Run the backend.
 You can run the Java file executables/QuaggyEngine.java in eclipse.